cshawaus/multiline-clamp/README.md

 Defines whether the whitespace before/after the content should be stripped out. `false` disables this functionality, setting a regular expression allows more finite control over how the spaces are handled.

+## Performance

+I am constantly trying new ways to improve the performance of _Multiline Clamp_ through the use of modern API's but it's not possible to promise your result will match mine.
+Through my testing in Google Chrome and Firefox, performance exceeds my expectations with a respectful amount of elements on the page.

+If you have ideas for improving my implementation feel free to make a pull request.

+## Todo

+* _Ignore tags in the clamping process_, this will ensure the correct clamp size is maintained instead of counting tags which can increase/decrease the amount of content left

 ## Resources

 * [Changelog](https://github.com/cshawaus/multiline-clamp/blob/master/CHANGELOG.md)